Kuznetsova-Olga/Laboratory_work_1_keywords/README.md

 5.Run the program to verify that it works correctly and to see the results.

 **Laboratory work description**
 Keyword extraction is an automated process of identifying the most important words or phrases that best describe the topic or main idea of a text.
-This process is an important step in information retrieval, text annotation, automatic referencing, and search engine development.
+This process is an important step in information retrieval, text annotation, automatic text summarization, and search engine development.
 Laboratory work #1 includes two approaches to keyword extraction:
 1) The frequency-based method.
 2) The TF-IDF-based method.